HectorRicardo/simple-music-app/README.md

   <figcaption>Figure 1.
 Basic media app diagram</figcaption>
 </figure>

+A decent media app in Android completely separates and decouples these two parts.
+Why?
+Because by doing so, the Player is not condemned to be used exclusively from the app's UI.
+Instead, the Player can be controlled also from other places, such as:
+- external hardware media buttons
+- Google Assistant
+- notification bar/lock screen

+Android provides two universal classes that decouple these two media app components.
+Since these classes are universal, they allow a media app to integrate with any other Android app/component/mechanism smoothly and consistently.

-Android uses two classes to represent and decouple these two parts: an instance of `MediaController`, which controls the UI, and an instance of `MediaSession`, which manages the player:
+The two classes are: 1) an instance of `MediaController`, which controls the UI, and 2) an instance of `MediaSession`, which manages the player:

 - The `MediaController`:
     - UI communicates exclusively with the `MediaController` (the UI never calls the player or the `MediaSession` directly).
     - Issues player commands to the `MediaSession`.
 Commands can be either:
         - Built-in, common commands, such as play, pause, stop, and seek.
         - Extensible custom commands, used to define special behaviors unique to your app.
-    - Receives updates from the `MediaSession` about player state changes in order to update the UI.
+    - Receives callbacks from the `MediaSession` informing about player state changes in order to update the UI.
 - The `MediaSession`:
     - Responsible for all communication with the player.
     - The player is only called from the `MediaSession`.
-    - Receives commands from the `MediaController`, and forwards these commands to the player.
+    - Receives command callbacks from the `MediaController`, and forwards these commands to the player.
-    - When the player updates its state, calls back the `MediaController` to notify about this update.
+    - When the player updates its state, sends a callback to the `MediaController` to notify about this update.

-These two entities communicate via a callback mechanism:
-- The `MediaSession` registers callbacks to be executed when receiving commands from the `MediaController` (depicted as "session callbacks" in the diagram below).
-- Similarly, the `MediaController` registers callbacks to be executed when receiving updates from the `MediaSession` (depicted as "controller callbacks").

 <figure>
   <img src="docs_images/controller-session-detailed.png" alt="Detailed view of media app architecture">
   <figcaption>Figure 2.
 Detailed view of media app architecture</figcaption>
 </figure>

 A `MediaController` can connect to only one `MediaSession` at a time, but a `MediaSession` can connect with one or more `MediaController`s simultaneously.
-This makes it possible for your player to be controlled from your app's UI as well as from other places, such as:
+This allows for your player to be controlled from your app's UI as well as from other places (Google Assistant, notification bar, etc..).
-   - external hardware media buttons
-   - Google Assistant
-   - etc..

 Each of these "places" creates its own `MediaController` and connects to your app's `MediaSession` the same way.
-In particular, the integration with external media hardware buttons comes out-of-the-box: as long as your app has a `MediaSession`, these buttons will work as expected.

-## Player state representation in the `MediaSession`
+## Player State

-A `MediaSession` maintains a representation of the player's state.
-The term "player state" actually encompasses two things:
+A Player entity has/maintains state, which is divided in two kinds:

-- **Playback state**: The player's current operational state, represented by an instance of `PlaybackState`.
-Has fields for:
+- **Playback state**: The player's current operational state.
+Is represented by an instance of `PlaybackState`, which consists of:
-    - State: Playing/Paused/Buffering/Stopped/etc..
+    - State: Playing/Paused/Buffering/Stopped/Error/etc..
-    - Position (seekbar progress)
+    - Position (current progress as displayed in a seekbar)
     - Valid controller actions (both built-in and custom) that can be handled in the current state.
         - These actions define what commands and external hardware media buttons the player will respond to in the current state.